richfelker/bakelite/README.md

-   When the job is finished, a text file named according to the label and UTC backup timestamp, in the form `label-yyyy-mm-ddThh:mm:ss.nnnnnnnnnZ.bak`, should be present on the backage storage medium, along with a number of files with hex string names in the `objects` directory.
+   When the job is finished, a text file named according to the label and UTC backup timestamp, in the form `label-yyyy-mm-ddThhmmss.nnnnnnnnnZ.txt`, should be present on the backage storage medium, along with a number of files with hex string names in the `objects` directory.
 A `.sig` file will be present too if signing was configured.